Massachusetts Car Accident Lawsuits 101

 Your attorney can discuss with you potential causes of action in an initial consultation.Wrongful Death

-When injuries caused by a motor vehicle accident result in a death, certain relatives may have grounds on which to file a Wrongful Death lawsuit.
+When injuries caused by a motor vehicle accident resulting in a death, certain relatives may have grounds on which to file a Wrongful Death lawsuit.

 Mass.
 Ann.
 Laws ch.
 229, Section 2 details rights and remedies for those who have lost a loved one due to the negligence or the “willful, wanton or reckless action” of another.